 Awareness to air quality & indoor environments has increased – for the good & bad.
-But the indoor air quality of a home does not always provide a safe haven, as concentrations of pollutants are often 2 to 5 times higher than outdoors*.
+But the indoor air quality of a building does not always provide a safe haven, as concentrations of pollutants are often 2 to 5 times higher than outdoors*.
 Building interior gasses and chemicals can trigger asthma-related issues and cause headaches, eye irritation, and allergies.
 Sometimes detrimental health issues, like cancers, can even be attributed to household toxins.
 The indoor environments where people spend time to work (offices), stay (lodging), shop (retail), learn (schools) must address IAQ (indoor air quality) in the design process.

-With this in mind, it does provide some comfort to know that building homes with structural insulated panels, or SIPs, an impermeable building envelope, provides much healthier indoor air quality levels than traditional stud/stick framed structures.
+With this in mind, it does provide some comfort to know that building with an impermeable building envelope like structural insulated panels (or SIPs) deliver much healthier indoor air quality levels than traditional stud/stick framed structures.
 Add to this is the peace of mind that Premier SIPS are Indoor Air Gold certified.

 Near airtight building envelopes allow for control over indoor air quality

-Indoor air quality, or IAQ, is a vital component of a healthier, more comfortable living environment.
+Indoor air quality, or IAQ, is a vital component of a healthier, more comfortable indoor/living environment.
 Improved IAQ can significantly reduce respiratory issues, allergens, and exposure to harmful bodily toxins.

 SIP materials are free of harmful toxins